teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 {: .text-justify}

 <comment-title></comment-title>
-In Galaxy other GC-MS data processing workflows are available and may be of interest for more advanced Galaxy users [Link](https://training.galaxyproject.org/training-material/topics/metabolomics/)
+In Galaxy other GC-MS data processing workflows are available and may be of interest for more advanced Galaxy users [Link to Metabolomics GTN]({% link /topics/metabolomics/ %})
 {: .comment}

 > <agenda-title></agenda-title>